KCErb/fruit-robot/tutorials/android/first_app/xml-ui.md

   android:hint="Enter Some Text!" />
 ```

-We *could* write the content of the hint here direclty.
+We *could* write the content of the hint here directly.
 But the Android way is to reference a string resource like this:

 ```xml
 <EditText android:id="@+id/edit_message"